360ls/360ls/_requirements/functionalspec/usecases.md

 	- See the situation around the car from a live no-latency feed on the in-car box.

 - Filter Archived Videos
-	- The user can scroll through a list of all vidoes associated with their account
+	- The user can scroll through a list of all videos associated with their account
 	- Filter to find by date, etc.

 - Watch Archived Video